An energy stable and maximum bound principle preserving scheme for the dynamic Ginzburg-Landau equations under the temporal gauge: Introduction

 \section{Introduction}

-In this paper, we consider the transient behavior and vortex motions of superconductors in an external magnetic field $\bH$ which is described by the time-dependent Ginzburg-Landau (TDGL) equations \cite{ginzburg1950theory}.
-This TDGL model was first established in \cite{gor1996generalization} with some detailed description in \cite{chapman1992macroscopic,du1992analysis,tinkham2004introduction}.
-The non-dimensional form of the TDGL equations solves $(\bA,\psi)$ satisfying
+In this paper, we consider the transient behavior and vortex motions of superconductors in an external magnetic field $\bH$ which is described by the time-dependent Ginzburg--Landau (TDGL) model \cite{ginzburg1950theory}.
+This model was first established in \cite{gor1996generalization} with some detailed descriptions in \cite{chapman1992macroscopic,du1992analysis,tinkham2004introduction}.
+The TDGL equations in the non-dimensional form satisfy